- Home

 These events serve our members and their families:

-One-time volunteer projects can be set up to fit your group size and specific time frame.
+Volunteer service projects can be set up to fit your group size and specific time frame.
 Projects range from beautification (planting flowers, raking leaves) to general maintenance projects (painting, cleaning).
 If you are interested in volunteering for a one-time group opportunity, please contact Director of Facilities, Jamie Wilcox, at 920-233-1414, ext.
 111 or jamiew@bgcosh.org.

 We are always in need of new school supplies, hygiene products, new coats and shoes, holiday toys, sporting equipment, games, crafts and other supplies necessary in making the Club experience great.